MohammadMazrouei/Todo-List/README.md

 # Todo List

-A C++/Qt-based graphical application designed to manage movie information.
-It allows users to reserved movies, search, and navigate through movies in a paginated view.
-It allows admins add new moviees, edit and delete them.
+A C++/Qt-based graphical application allowing users to manage their tasks efficiently.
+It allows users to add, edit, delete, search and tag tasks.

-## Images of Game
+## Images of Todo-List

 ![Main Window](/images/main_window.png)